The Fly (1958 film): Legacy

 The success of the film encouraged Lippert to hire Clavell to make his directorial debut with Five Gates to Hell (1959).

 Other media

 Sequels

 The film spawned two sequels, Return of the Fly (1959) and Curse of the Fly (1965).

 Remake series

 A remake, also titled The Fly, was directed by David Cronenberg and released in 1986.
-A sequel, The Fly II, was released in 1989 without Cronenberg's involvement.
+A sequel to the remake, The Fly II, was released in 1989 without Cronenberg's involvement.